nemonik/hands-on-DevOps/readme.md

 2. Under `Secrets`, enter `insecure_private_key` into the `Secret Name` form field and then cut-and-paste the contents of `insecure_private_key` file into `Secret Value` form field and then click `Add A Secret`.
 3. Then click `ACTIVITY FEED` at the top of the page to return to project's activity feed.

-Now, open `root/helloworld-web`'s `.drone.yml` in your editor and add an additional `deploy:` step below the ones you already have with the `deploy:` being indented the same as the prior `build:` and `publish:` steps.
+Now, open `root/helloworld-web`'s `.drone.yml` in your editor and add the following `deploy:` step below the existing steps in your pipeline

 ```yaml
 - name: deploy